Germany: CIA deputy Gina Haspel must face arrest on travelling to Europe

-The US Senate report devotes one section explicitly to the case of German citizen Khaled El Masri, who was abducted by CIA agents in 2004 due to a case of mistaken identity and was tortured in a secret detention center in Afghanistan.
-The criminal complaint details the US Senate report’s finding that once the unlawful error was discovered, the former CIA director refused to take further steps against those responsible.
+Khaled El Masri, who was abducted by CIA agents in 2004 in a case of mistaken identity and tortured in a secret detention camp in Afghanistan.

-In July 2015, ECCHR submitted a follow-up communication to the complaint from December 2014.
-This second submission to the German Federal Prosecutor included detailed charges against senior CIA agent Frances B. The agent is said to have played a significant role in decision-making on El Masri’s rendition and prolonged detention and she is suspected of being criminally liable for war crimes, false imprisonment and grievous bodily harm.
-In the submission ECCHR also named witnesses who can give testimony on the CIA torture program as a whole.
+In July 2015, ECCHR filed a follow-up submission to the December 2014 criminal complaint containing information on the El Masri case and including allegations against senior CIA agent Frances B. She is said to have been involved in the decisions on the rendition and prolonged detention of El Masri and may thus be criminally liable for war crimes as well as unlawful detention and dangerous bodily injury.
+In the submission ECCHR also named witnesses who could give evidence on the overall US torture program.